 The Guinea Grill has been a London steak institution since 1952 and it's still going strong, particularly under the leadership of landlord Oisin Rogers.
 Expect perfectly cooked steaks in an old school setting and a breakfast menu that'll set you up for days.

 One of the biggest Hawksmoors of the standout steak group, this one has great views over Regent Street and also places a special focus on seafood dishes created by fish maestro Mitch Tonks.
 It's a big old room too.

 One of the main restaurants at prestigious London hotel The Connaught, this is run by French Chef Helene Darroze.
-Expect high-end French dining that has won the restaurant two Michelin stars.
-It reopened in Autumn 2019 after a major refurbishment which also gave it an impressive new chef's table.
+Expect high-end French dining that has won the restaurant three Michelin stars.
+After a recenti-ish major refurbishment it now has an impressive new chef's table.

 Ollie Dabbous' Mayfair restaurant is a three storey affair consisting of a fine dining tasting menu upstairs with an all-day a la carte on the ground floor and a basement bar.
 It's pretty impressive looking.

 A North Indian dining experience from Dinesh Nair, co-chairman of The Leela Palaces, Hotels and Resorts - you'll find dishes from both the Royal kitchens of Northern India and the coastal cuisine from the Southern states on the menu.